ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 # Build and Deploy your App

-Now that you've built your first app, you're going to want to get it distributed so everyone can start using it.
+Now that you have built your first app, you are going to want to get it distributed so everyone can start using it.
 The mechanics of building and deploying your application can be quite cumbersome.
-That's where [Appflow](https://ionic.io/docs/appflow/) comes into play.
+That is where [Appflow](https://ionic.io/docs/appflow/) comes into play.
 Appflow allows you to effectively generate web and native builds, push out live app updates, publish your app to the app stores, and automate the whole process.
 The entire Quickstart guide can be found [here](https://ionic.io/docs/appflow/quickstart).

-Below we'll run through an overview of the steps.
+Below we will run through an overview of the steps.

 ## Connect Your Repo

 Appflow works directly with Git version control and uses your existing code base as the source of truth for Deploy and Package builds.
-You'll first need to integrate with your hosting service, such as GitHub or Bitbucket, or you can push your code directly to Appflow.
+You will first need to integrate with your hosting service, such as GitHub or Bitbucket, or you can push your code directly to Appflow.
 Once this is completed, Appflow will have access to your code.

 For more on connecting your code repository to Appflow, checkout the [Connect your Repo](https://ionic.io/docs/appflow/quickstart/connect) section inside the Appflow docs.

 ## Install the Appflow SDK

 The Appflow SDK (also known as Ionic Deploy plugin) will allow you to take advantage of arguably two of the best Appflow features: deploying live updates to your app and bypassing the app stores.
-Ionic Appflow's Live Update feature is shipped with Appflow SDK and features the capabilities of detecting and syncing the updates for your app that you've pushed to your identified channels within the dashboard.
+Ionic Appflow's Live Update feature is shipped with Appflow SDK and features the capabilities of detecting and syncing the updates for your app that you have pushed to your identified channels within the dashboard.

 To get the Appflow SDK plugin added to your project, you can follow the install instructions within the Appflow Dashboard by clicking on "Install Instructions" inside of the `Deploy > Destinations` section.
 Alternatively, you can install the plugin manually by excuting the following command in your app's root directory: